Tencent/PatrickStar/README.md

 ![logo](./logo.png)
 ### News
 1. Nov.
 2021, v0.4.3 releaed.
 PatrickStar is evaluated on A100 SuperPod.
 Some execution options are provided, including memory saving communication technique, memory allocation cache.
+It trains 40B model on a SuperPod node.
 2. Nov.
 2021, v0.4.0 released.
 With a better memory tracer, PatrickStar further improves the max model scale than v0.3.0 (15B vs 12B).
 3. Oct.
 2021, v0.3.0 released.
 Our initial version significantly surpasses DeepSpeed.